-As for the best-practices for parents, The American Academy of Pediatrics recommends planning "to stop driving and give yourself and your child a break about every two hours."
+The AAP recommends that when you are using the car seat as intended in the car, plan"to stop driving and give yourself and your child a break about every two hours."
 In the case of babies younger than one month, some car seat researchers recommend avoiding unnecessarily long road trips.

 "Restrict it to say, no more than half an hour or so," Professor Peter Fleming, a noted car seat researcher, told the BBC.
 (If you've got to go farther than that, just plan for rest stops to get baby out of the car seat.)

 All this comes with one significant note: While baby is in a moving car, safely buckled into a car seat is always the safest place to be.
 As noted in a study The Journal of Pediatrics, babies riding in a car seat as per the manufacturer's guidelines have a very low risk of suffocation or strangulation from the harness straps.

 If we're aware of the risks and make sure to take breaks and take the baby out of the seat when the car stops, everyone can ride safely.
 Car seats, when used properly, are a literal lifesaver we should all be thankful for.

 [Update, September 13, 2018: Added information regarding Lisa Smith's case.]

 - 7 essential car seat safety tips for NICU babies

 - Reminder: winter coats + car seats don't mix